Skip to main content

 5. Avoid: This is the tendency to avoid situations that involve being evaluated or avoid getting involved in competitive environments.

 6. Overcompensate: Of all the attributes of impostor syndrome, this one has garnered the least attention.
 Two ways individuals overcompensate impostor syndrome are by way of perfectionism and over-preparation.
 Individuals with impostor syndrome feel discouraged if they perform less than perfectly on a task.
-They often feel that that they have to put more effort into their tasks as they don’t see themselves as smart as people around them.
+They often feel that they have to put more effort into their tasks as they don’t see themselves as smart as people around them.

 To learn more about evidence-based self-management techniques that promote mental health and well-being, check out Dr. Duggal's Author Page.